Ohio officer dies after shooter lying in wait ambushed police who parked to eat lunch

 The shooting wounded Wagner’s partner as well as a third officer who responded to their call for help.

-Authorities say Lorain resident Michael Joseph Parker, 28, was pronounced dead after an exchange of gunfire.
+Authorities say the attacker was Lorain resident Michael Joseph Parker, 28, who was pronounced dead after an exchange of gunfire.
 They say he acted alone.
-Police didn’t immediately share details on any motive.
+Police have not shared details on any motive.

+The department said Wagner joined the force in early 2022 after serving with the U.S. Marine Corps and the Sheffield Village Police Department.
+His colleagues called him a respected and beloved officer known for dedication, professionalism and compassion.

+Acting Lorain Police Chief Michael Failing said Wagner's life and service “will never be forgotten."

 Police said investigators found multiple rifles, handguns and loaded magazines in and around Parker’s vehicle, along with “a significant quantity of improvised explosive materials.”

-LORAIN, Ohio (AP) — A man with a high-powered rifle and a vehicle filled with weapons ambushed two Ohio police officers eating lunch in their car on a remote street, wounding both along with another officer who heard their call for help, authorities said Thursday.

-An autopsy on the shooter, 28-year-old Michael Joseph Parker of Lorain, showed he was killed Wednesday afternoon by multiple gunshot wounds fired by police officers, said the Loraine County coroner, Dr. Frank Miller.
+An autopsy on Parker showed he was killed by multiple gunshot wounds fired by police officers, said the Lorain County coroner, Dr. Frank Miller.

-Authorities say they believe Parker acted alone when he used the rifle to shoot the officers — Phillip Wagner, 35; Peter Gale, 51; and Brent Payne, 47.

 Just before the ambush, Wagner and Gale parked to eat pizza on a dead-end street in a remote, undeveloped area of Lorain that overlooks a river and a steel mill.
-Payne was shot after responding to their call, acting Police Chief Michael Failing said.
+Payne was shot after responding to their call, Failing said.

 “Officers returned fire during the exchange, which ultimately resulted in Parker sustaining a fatal injury,” according to statement from police in nearby Elyria who are handling the investigation.